 The Databricks Unity Catalog can now automatically track lineage up to the column level.
-Data lineage is the key to understanding data flow and better transparency of everything from ML model performance to regulatory compliance.
+Data lineage is the key to understanding data flow and better transparency of everything from ML (Machine Learning) model performance to regulatory compliance.

 Integrating Delta Lake with Unity Catalog can empower you to track data flow, manage metadata, and audit shared data effortlessly.

 But before exploring the lineage capabilities of Unity Catalog and how it affects Databricks assets, let’s quickly understand the need for lineage.

 3 Reasons why understanding the lineage of Databricks assets is important